SocialGouv/sre-tools/packages/azure-db/README.md

 # @socialgouv/azure-db

+Create/Destroy databases on Azure.
+Commands are run in Kubernetes.

 `yarn add -g @socialgouv/azure-db` and you'll get `azure-db` command available.

 :warning: Need `kubectl` CLI installed on your system and kubernetes context installed.